Migjeni: Biography

+Migjeni was born on 13 October 1911 in the town of Shkodër at the southeastern coast of Lake of Shkodër.

 His surname derived from his grandfather Nikolla, who hailed from the region of Upper Reka from where he moved to Shkodër in the late 19th century where he practiced the trade of a bricklayer and later married Stake Milani from Kuči, Montenegro, with whom he had two sons: Gjergj (Migjeni's father) and Kristo.
 His grandfather was one of the signatories of the congress for the establishment of the Albanian Orthodox Church in 1922.
 His mother Sofia Kokoshi (d.
 1916), a native of Kavajë, was educated at the Catholic seminary of Scutari, run by Italian nuns.
 His maternal uncle Jovan Kokoshi taught at the Orthodox seminary in Bitola.
 Milosh had a brother that died in infancy, and four sisters: Lenka, Jovanka, Cvetka and Olga.

-Migjeni was born on 13 October 1911 in the town of Shkodër at the southeastern coast of Lake of Shkodër.

-Some scholars think that Migjeni had Serb origin and that his first language was Serbo-Croatian.
-Angjelina Ceka Luarasi, daughter of Migjeni's younger sister Olga stated in her book Migjeni–Vepra, co-authored with Skënder Luarasi, that Migjeni was of Albanian and not of any Slavic origin and Migjeni spoke only Albanian as his mother tongue and later learned to speak a Slavic language while growing up.
-Angjelina states that the family is descended from the Nikolla family from Debar in the Upper Reka region and the Kokoshi family.
+Some scholars think that Migjeni had Serb origin further speculating that his first language was Serbo-Croatian.
+Migjeni's cousin Angjelina Ceka Luarasi stated in her book Migjeni–Vepra that Migjeni was of Albanian and not of any Slavic origin and Migjeni spoke only Albanian as his mother tongue and later learned to speak a Slavic language while growing up.
+She states that the family is descended from the Nikolla family from Debar in the Upper Reka region and the Kokoshi family.
 Angjelina maintained that the family used many Slavic names because of their Orthodox faith.

 He attended an Orthodox elementary school in Scutari.
 From 1923 to 1925, he attended a secondary school in Bar, Montenegro (in former Yugoslavia), where his sister Lenka had moved.
 At 14 years of age, in autumn 1925, he received a scholarship to attend secondary school in Monastir (Bitola) (also in former Yugoslavia), from where he graduated in 1927, then entered the Orthodox seminary of St. John the Theologian.
 He studied Old Church Slavonic, Russian, Greek, Latin and French.
 He continued his training and studies until June 1932.

 His name was written Milosh Nikoliç in the passport dated 17 June 1932, then changed into Millosh Nikolla in the decree of appointment as teacher signed by Minister of Education Mirash Ivanaj dated 18 May 1933.
 In the revised birth certificate dated to 26 January 1937, his name is spelt Millosh Nikolla.